lis365b/data_analysis/data_prep_python_cheatsheet.md

 df['total'] = df[helplist].sum(axis = 1)
 ```

-In this example, a new column called "total" that contains the sum over COL1-3 for each row will be inserted.
+In this example, a new column called "total" that contains the sum over COL1-3 for each row will be added to the dataframe.

+<a name="H6c"></a>
 ### Combine dataframes

 **Join dataframes (equivalent to SQL JOIN operations):**

 ```
-df = pd.merge(df1, df2, how = 'left', left_on = ['my_user_id'], right_index = True) # Change join type and "on" argument to the applicable variables or to the index
+df = pd.merge(df1, df2, how = 'left', left_on = ['my_user_id'], right_index = True)
 ```
+Change join type and "on" argument to the applicable variables or to the index.

 **Add rows of another dataframe to your dataframe:**